Jetfire1982/js-easy-mini-library/README.md

 <h4>Documentation<h4/>
   <hr/>
+Download script.js and style.css to your computer.
+Add these files directly to your webpage.
-<p>short_guide.doc contains a compact description in order to start working with this library</p>
+Use short_guide.doc which contains a compact description in order to start working with this library.